MapStory/mapstory-community/roadmap.md

 **[Internationalization](items/i18n.md)** - MapStory should be available to people regardless of what language they speak.
 As a user, I want to make sure the site is all internationalized and start a crowd sourced localization effort.

+**[Community Initiatives] (items/community-infra.md)** Better tools for supporting the community, and to help the community support itself.

 ### Long Term (6 months to 12 months - funding dependent)

 **[Developer Tab] (items/developer-tab.md)** - Add a section of the map/layer pages that lets developers know how